NVIDIA/gontainer/README.md

 needs to close, allowing the function to terminate gracefully.

 Errors returned by the function are processed as if they were errors returned by a standard `Close()` method to the container.
+This means the container will synchronously wait until a service function returns an error or nil before closing the next services.

 ### Events Broker